SuxinL/Notes/Philosophy/goal_achievement/find.md

 - ☰: menu
 - \>: expand

-## find via search boxes
+## find via search engines

 [This method](/Learning/engineering/electronics/software/browser/Search_Skills.md) works only for digital information.
 We want to use it when
 - Casual Search: We only do casual search and do not have to understand the structure.
 - The system is hard to organize
     - poorly organized.
     - very large like the Internet.
-- Last Resort: Finding via structures fails.
+- Last Resort: When finding via structures fails.